Don't Treat Superficial Thrombophlebitis Superficially

 Synopsis: Superficial venous thrombosis is not a benign condition and deserves close attention.

-Source: Decousus H, et al; for the POST (Prospective Observational Superficial Thrombophlebitis) Study Group.
-Superficial venous thrombosis and venous thromboembolism: A large, prospective epidemiologic study.
+Source: Decousus H, et al. Superficial venous thrombosis and venous thromboembolism: A large, prospective epidemiologic study.
 Ann Intern Med 2010;152:218-224.

 The average age of the enrolled patients was 65.
 They were predominantly female (65%).
 The median time from presentation to their PCP to the vein clinic was 6 days.
 The long saphenous vein was involved 66% of the time.
 At enrollment, 210 (25%) patients had a DVT (198) and/or PE (33).